motaharuzzaman/A-B-Testing-Marketing-Campaign-Effectiveness-Analysis-/README.md

-📊 A/B Testing: Marketing Campaign Effectiveness Analysis This notebook presents a comprehensive A/B testing analysis to evaluate the effectiveness of a marketing campaign.
-The goal is to determine whether sending a promotional email to a specific group of customers leads to a statistically significant increase in conversion rates compared to a control group that did not receive the email.
+📊 A/B Testing: Facebook vs AdWords Campaign Effectiveness This notebook presents a data-driven A/B testing analysis aimed at determining which advertising platform—Facebook or Google AdWords—delivers better marketing performance.
+By comparing metrics such as clicks, conversions, and cost-effectiveness, the study provides insights to optimize future campaign strategies.

+🎯 Project Objective
+To evaluate and compare the effectiveness of Facebook and AdWords campaigns by analyzing their performance on:

+Number of ad clicks

+Conversion rates

+Campaign costs

-✅ Key Features
+🔍 Key Components
-Business Objective: Assess if the email campaign improves conversion rates and justify marketing strategies based on data.

-Data Exploration: Overview of dataset structure, cleaning, and preprocessing.

-Group Distribution: Visual and statistical checks for balanced treatment and control groups.

-Statistical Testing:
+Data Preprocessing: Handled missing values and ensured proper data types.

+Exploratory Data Analysis (EDA): Distribution plots, conversion category analysis, and time-series comparisons.

-Hypothesis formulation
+Hypothesis Testing:

-Proportion Z-test for conversion rates

-Confidence interval analysis

-Conclusion: Business insights and recommendations based on test results.

-📦 Technologies Used
+Performed independent samples t-tests to assess statistically significant differences in conversions and clicks between platforms.

+Cost Analysis: Measured cost per conversion and ROI for each platform.

+🧰 Tools & Libraries
-Python
+Python (Pandas, NumPy)

-Pandas & NumPy

-Matplotlib & Seaborn (for visualization)

-Scipy & Statsmodels (for statistical testing)
+Visualization: Matplotlib, Seaborn

+Statistics: Scipy (t-test)

 📁 Dataset
-A simulated marketing dataset containing customer identifiers, group assignment (control vs treatment), and conversion outcomes.
+A structured marketing campaign dataset containing daily records of clicks, conversions, and costs across both Facebook and AdWords platforms.

+📌 Conclusion
+Based on statistical testing and cost evaluation, the analysis identifies which platform yields higher marketing value, helping stakeholders make informed decisions on budget allocation.